 As shown in Fact Sheet section IV.C.3, the discharge is not a significant source of chlordane, DDT, or dieldrin because these pollutants have not been detected in the discharge.
-The discharge is also not a source of invasive species because it is disinfected and is not a source of trash because it is screened and treated to secondary treatment standards.
-It is an insignificant source of dioxins and furans; this Order contains dioxin-TEQ effluent limitations to ensure that dioxins and furans in effluent remain below water quality objectives.
+The discharge is not a source of invasive species because it is disinfected.
+It is not a source of trash because it is screened and treated to secondary treatment standards.
+It is an insignificant source of dioxins and furans; this Order contains dioxin-TEQ effluent limitations to ensure that dioxins and furans in effluent are kept below water quality objectives.

 IV.
-RATIONALE FOR EFFLUENT LIMITATIONS AND DISCHARGE SPECIFICATIONS
+RATIONALE FOR EFFLUENT LIMITATIONS AND DISCHARGE SPECIFICATIONS permits.

-The CWA requires point source dischargers to control the amount of conventional, non-conventional, and toxic pollutants discharged into waters of the United States.
-The control of pollutants discharged is established through effluent limitations and other requirements in NPDES permits.
 There are two principal bases for effluent limitations: 40 C.F.R. section 122.44(a) requires that permits include applicable technology-based limitations and standards; and 40 C.F.R. section 122.44(d) requires that permits include water quality-based effluent limitations to attain and maintain applicable numeric and narrative water quality criteria to protect the beneficial uses of receiving waters.